IBM/ibmi-oss-examples/nodejs/restify/README.md

 ## Getting Started

-1. clone this project
+1. Clone this project

-2. install dependencies
+2. Install dependencies

   `npm install`

-3. start the server
+3. Start the server

   `npm start`

-4. once the server is started, run the client
+4. Once the server is started, run the client

   `node client.js`